US: Initial Jobless Claims increased more than estimated last week

-US citizens that applied for unemployment insurance benefits increased by 215K in the week ending February 24 according to the US Department of Labor (DoL) on Thursday.
-The prints came in short of initial estimates and followed a 202K gain in the previous week.
+US citizens that applied for unemployment insurance benefits increased by 217K in the week ending March 2, according to the US Department of Labor (DoL) on Thursday.
+The prints came in just above initial estimates (215K) and matched the previous weekly gain.

-Further details of the publication revealed that the advance seasonally adjusted insured unemployment rate was 1.3% (from 1.2%) and the 4-week moving average stood at 212.50K, a decrease of 3.000K from the previous week's revised average.
+Further details of the publication revealed that the advance seasonally adjusted insured unemployment rate was 1.3% and the 4-week moving average stood at 212.25, a decrease of 0.750K from the previous week's revised average.

 Market reaction